-SUZANNE FAGENCE COOPER is Research Curator for 'Turner, Ruskin and the Storm Cloud of the Modern World', York Art Gallery, Spring 2019.
+SUZANNE FAGENCE COOPER is Research Curator for 'Ruskin, Turner & the Storm Cloud', York Art Gallery, Spring 2019.
 She is a writer, curator and lecturer.
 Her book, 'Effie Gray: the Passionate Lives of Effie Gray, Ruskin and Millais' is published by Duckworth (UK) and St Martins (USA).
-Suzanne is now researching her next book, 'Mercy Bay: the final voyage of HMS Investigator 1850-54', a true story of Victorian encounters with the Arctic.

 Effie: the Passionate lives of Effie Gray, Ruskin and Millais